 Example – Shelf Life Extension in Salads

 Food spoilage occurs throughout the production process and results in significant losses for retailers and manufacturers.
 The UK Waste & Resources Action Programme (WRAP) reported that £2.6bn/ 1,200,000 tonnes of fresh fruit and vegetables are thrown away per year in the UK.
-The UN has a goal to “halve per capita global food waste at the retail and consumer level, and reduce food losses along production and supply chains by 2030’’ 1.

-Processed and bagged salads are susceptible to bacteria spoilage.
+Processed and bagged salads are especially susceptible to bacteria spoilage.
 This is largely mediated by lactic acid bacteria as well as Pseudomonas fluorecens and other closely related organisms.
 These psychrophilic organisms are capable of growth at low temperatures used to ship and store the final product.

 The Fixed Phage Technology